About the course

 You must submit at least one academic reference - if you are applying from a recent qualification at least two academic references would be expected, though if you have been out of education for a substantial period then two professional references are acceptable.

-Your references will support intellectual ability, academic achievement, motivation, ability to work in a group and aptitude for research.
+Your references will provide evidence for your academic achievement, potential, motivation, ability to work in a group and aptitude for research.

 Start or continue an application

 Step 1: Read our guide to getting started, which explains how to prepare for and start an application.

 Step 2: Check that you meet the Entry requirements and read the How to apply information on this page.

 Step 3: Check the deadlines on this page and the deadline information in our Application Guide.
 Plan your time to submit your application well in advance - we recommend two or three weeks earlier.

 Step 4: Check if you're eligible for an application fee waiver.
 Application fee waivers are available for:

 - UK applicants from low-income backgrounds who meet the eligibility criteria;